 These unique challenges explain why sign shops don’t pursue digital signage opportunities as aggressively as they should.

 However, traditional sign shops wanting to go digital should focus on the investment gains from digitization—a diversified portfolio, better customization and display agility, and more comprehensive signage offerings to cater to a wider range of clientele—and not the cost alone.

 A traditional sign shop new to digital signage is already steps ahead of a new digital signage vendor.

 In an industry where consumer personalization and adaptability are king, the future may look bleak for static signage.
-While traditional signage is still an inseparable part of any business’s marketing strategy, it’s slowly losing ground in favor of more customizable options that “WOW!” consumers.
+Traditional signage is still an inseparable part of any business’s marketing strategy.
+However, it’s slowly losing ground in favor of more customizable options that “WOW!” consumers.

-Digital signage personalizes the shopping, learning, and general information gathering experience of consumers, while providing enterprises with real-time feedback that just isn’t possible with traditional signage.
+Digital signage personalizes the shopping, learning, and general information gathering experience of consumers.
+But, it also provides enterprises with real-time feedback that just isn’t possible with traditional signage.
 As technology continues to advance and the market for digital signage expands further, traditional sign shops must accommodate the expectations of the marketplace and provide options that contribute to a more personalized and unique viewer experience.

 The opportunities digital signage offers doesn’t mean that traditional strategies need to go out the window—far from it.
-Many organizations have used static and digital strategies side-by-side to great effect, and often traditional and digital strategies can be utilized together for better overall outreach and communication.
+Many organizations have used static and digital strategies side-by-side to great effect.
+Also, traditional and digital strategies can often be utilized together for better overall outreach and communication.